Two-Dimensional MOFs Boost Gas Separation

 \

-A three-phase synthesis medium controls diffusion of metal (top) and organic (bottom) MOF precursors and leads to micrometer-sized sheetlike crystals (micrograph) instead of standard cube-shaped crystals.
+A three-phase synthesis medium controls diffusion of metal (blue) and organic (yellow) MOF precursors and leads to micrometer-sized sheetlike crystals (micrograph) instead of standard cube-shaped crystals.

 Metal-organic framework (MOF) compounds ordinarily appear as three-dimensional crystals.
 An international team has now devised a method for preparing these materials in 2-D form—as flat platelets—and for embedding them in thin polymeric films (Nat.
 Mater.
 2014, DOI: 10.1038/nmat4113).
 The reduction from 3-D to 2-D opens new areas of application for MOFs.
 The work also points to a way to customize the morphology of other crystalline substances.

-These applications and others would be easier to implement, and engineers would have greater design flexibility, if MOFs could be prepared as thin, robust, and easily processed membranes.
+These applications would be easier to implement if MOFs could be prepared as thin, robust, and easily processed membranes.
 Efforts thus far to prepare MOF membranes and MOF-polymer hybrid membranes have seen limited success, often as a result of the membranes’ poor mechanical properties.

 To demonstrate the method, the team synthesized a copper benzenedicarboxylate MOF known as CuBDC.
 Rather than mixing precursors in a single solution, the team formed a three-tiered liquid synthesis medium in which solutions of the dicarboxylic acid and copper precursors resided at the bottom and top of the reaction vessel, respectively, and were separated according to their densities by a buffer solution.
 Diffusion of the reactants to the middle layer resulted in controlled growth of micrometer-sized MOF sheets that were less than 25 nm thick.
 Standard synthesis methods yield thick cubic CuBDC crystals.

-Then the team prepared polyimide-MOF membranes with a range of MOF-sheet concentrations and evaluated their usefulness in separating CO2 from CO2-methane mixtures.
-In addition to being a greenhouse gas, CO2 is a common impurity that reduces the energy value of natural gas.
+Then the team prepared polyimide-MOF membranes and evaluated their usefulness in separating CO2 from CO2-methane mixtures.
 The team found that polymer membranes hybridized with MOF sheets provided 80% higher separation efficiency than pure polymer membranes and up to eight times better separation performance than membranes loaded with standard CuBDC crystals.

 “This work is a real breakthrough in gas-selective membrane technology,” says Jürgen Caro, a catalysis and materials specialist at the University of Hannover, in Germany.
-He adds that the surprisingly good separation results of the hybrid membranes are not completely understood.
+The surprising separation results of the hybrid membranes are not completely understood, he adds.

 Sankar Nair of Georgia Institute of Technology is similarly impressed.
 “This work demonstrates a clever and potentially generalizable synthesis strategy to shape MOF crystals into sheetlike morphologies,” he says.
 Such morphologies are difficult to obtain with conventional synthesis procedures, he adds.